SCENE 01 / STEADICAM GIMBAL OPERATION

 Tiffen Steadicam and DJI Ronin operators from the IATSE 891 / 873 / 514 rosters

-Ops are often certified through the Tiffen Steadicam Workshop (Ops Association of Canada) and many carry their own Steadicam Master / M-1 / Archer 2, Tiffen Trinity, and Steadicam Volt rigs as owner-ops; Vancouver Film School, Sheridan College, and Ryerson (Toronto Metropolitan University) feed the next generation of camera-trained gimbal ops into the same network.
+Here is the breakdown.
+Ops are often certified through the Tiffen Steadicam Workshop (Ops Association of Canada) and many carry their own Steadicam Master / M-1 / Archer 2, Tiffen Trinity, and Steadicam Volt rigs as owner-ops.
+Vancouver Film School, Sheridan College, and Ryerson (Toronto Metropolitan University) feed the next generation of camera-trained gimbal ops into the same network.
 Easyrig Vario 5 / Gimbal Rig 2 vests are standard issue for the long days demanded by Banff, Whistler-Blackcomb, Yukon, and Iqaluit terrain shoots.

+Here is what that looks like on the ground.
 Gimbal packages cover DJI Ronin 4D and Ronin 2 for heavier ARRI Alexa Mini LF and Sony Venice 2 loads, Movi Pro and Freefly MoVI XL for action-unit work, and DJI RS 4 Pro for lightweight Sony FX6, Canon C500 Mark II, and mirrorless setups.
-Equipment is drawn from William F. White, Sim Digital, Keslow Camera, and PS Production work across the Toronto, Vancouver, and Montreal plants, and op-owned rigs are common.
+Gear is drawn from William F. White, Sim Digital, Keslow Camera, and PS Production work across the Toronto, Vancouver, and Montreal plants, and op-owned rigs are common.

 FAQ